Storage

 Horizon | CLI

-You can create a new volume or launch a new instance from a snapshot.
+After a snapshot is created, you can clone a new volume or launch a new instance from a snapshot.
 Whenever possible, detach the volume before taking a snapshot.

 Delete a Snapshot: